OhDeerNeil/ohdeerneil.github.io/content/projects/forefront/index.md

  - Line of Sight Obstruction system: making sure that players can't use their gadgets or guns when these are inside of walls.
  - Spotting system: allowing players to showcase the enemy icons by aiming at them through all weapon variants.

- - Voice chat: bringing over the lessons learned from the vivox implementation in [Breachers](/content/breachers/index.md), making it more robust and preparing it for future projects.
+ - Voice chat: bringing over the lessons learned from the Vivox implementation in [Breachers](/content/breachers/index.md), making it more robust and preparing it for future projects.
 - Score system: making sure the players are awarded their points for the in game activities, allowing our progression system to reward them.

  - UI rotation systems: creating different systems that allowed the UI to rotate along correctly with: body rotation, head rotation or stick rotation.